Get Set 4 Success Ltd Proudly Announce

 Bathing Water Quality: Please ensure you familiarise yourself with this. (see information at end below)

-Due to the ongoing and ever changing situation with the pandemic, the organiser reserves the right to change this (timings and registration including location/format etc) in the interest of safety to everyone involved.
+Due to the ongoing and ever changing situation with the weather (and covid), the organiser reserves the right to change this (timings and registration including location/format etc) in the interest of safety to everyone involved.

 Please read carefully and if you have any questions then just get in touch via our contact page.

-TBC Swim Registration opens South Beach by the Sandcastle Waterpark ** Please use Streetview below if you aren’t familiar with the area.
+7 – 745am: Swim Registration South Beach by the Sandcastle Waterpark ** Please use Streetview below if you aren’t familiar with the area.

 Marshalls will be around to post you in the right direction during the day.